 Identifying squeaky wheels is also important for improving the user experience.
 The key is to compare commits to customer service issues; If hundreds of new commits are found in an area related to common complaints, it’s worth asking if recent commits might be the root cause.

 Pull requests are proposed changes to a repository submitted by a developer and accepted or rejected by a repository's collaborators.
 Thus, these clue other users into the fact that you’ve pushed changes to a certain branch of the software.
 Collecting data on pulls via ETL can help you see who’s asking for feedback and how often.

 Analyzing pull requests helps hold contributors accountable.
 But more importantly, it ensures that your team is working together effectively.

 Pull request reviews are comments from collaborators on a pull request that approve the changes or request further changes before the pull request is merged.

-Github holds all sorts of insights for software developers.
-But without a tool like ETLrobot to continuously load all your data to your data warehouse, it’s tough to get a true understanding of a software’s performance, how well a team is working together, or the quality of committed code.
+In conclusion, Github holds all sorts of insights for software developers.
+But without a Github ETL Integration tool from ETLrobot to continuously load all your data to your data warehouse, it’s tough to get a true understanding of a software’s performance, how well a team is working together, or the quality of committed code.
 And a high-level view of those things can make a real bottom-line difference.